iommirocks/iommi/docs/README.rst

 It has:

-- `forms <forms>`: that feel familiar, but can handle growing complexity better than Djangos forms
+- :doc:`forms <forms>`: that feel familiar, but can handle growing complexity better than Djangos forms
-- `tables <tables>`: that are powerful out of the box and scale up to arbitrary complexity
+- :doc:`tables <tables>`: that are powerful out of the box and scale up to arbitrary complexity
-- a system to `compose parts <pages>`:, like forms, menus, and tables, into bigger pages
+- a system to :doc:`compose parts <pages>`:, like forms, menus, and tables, into bigger pages
 - tools that will speed up your development like live edit, jump to code, great feedback for missing select/prefetch related, a profiler, and more.
 - great error messages when you make a mistake